Room by Room Tour

 The Great Hall

 Rich black walnut and mahogany paneling line the Great Hall as you enter the house.
-Detailed Oriental carpets and unique molded plaster ceilings add special elegance.
+Detailed Oriental carpets and unique molded plaster ceilings add a special elegance.

 The Founders Room